aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-Gets and sets whether plot by row or column.
+whether plot by row or column.

 **Returns:**
 int